Skip to content

 • Makefile: Defines common commands for creating the environment, running tests, linting, formatting, and publishing.

-• pyproject.toml and hatch.toml: Configuration for Hatch environments and project metadata.
+• pyproject.toml: Configuration for Hatch environments and project metadata.

 • src/azure_functions_doctor/: Core application code, including CLI entrypoint, diagnostic logic, and rule assets.